 Combination Water and Sewer System Revenue Refunding Bonds, Series 2015 were issued by the District in July 2016 to pay off short term borrowings for construction of system improvements.
 The bonds were purchased at closing by the United States Department of Agriculture.
 The bonds bear interest at 2.75% and mature serially through December 1, 2055.
-The bonds require debt service and reserve accounts to which the District has substantially complied.

 Combination Water and Sewer System Revenue Bonds, Series 2017 were issued by the District in November 2017 to fund system improvements.
 The bonds were placed with the Texas Water Development Board.
 The bonds bear interest at rates ranging from 0.02% to 2.33% and mature serially through December 1, 2043.
-The bonds require debt service and reserve accounts to which the District has substantially complied.